guyo13/usda_food_data_exporter/README.md

 You can specify them using the `--food-db-path`, `--food-nutrient-db-path` and `--nutrient-table-path` respectively.
 Otherwise the program assumes those files are in your current working directory.

 ### Accessing the help menu
-`python fooddata_exporter.py -h` will print the help menu where you can find all the different arguemnts and their supported values.
+`python fooddata_exporter.py -h` will print the help menu where you can find all the different arguments and their supported values.

 ### Noteworthy options

 `--export-file-name` - The file name of the output.
 For each format exported will append `.<format name>` to this path.

 `--export-format <format>` - Specifies an export format.
-You can specify this multiple times.
+You can specify this multiple times for exporting into multiple formats.

 `--exclude-data-type <type>` - Excludes a food data source("data_type") from the result.
-You can specify this multiple times.
+You can specify this multiple times to exclude multiple sources.

-`--use-nutrient-names` - Use nutrient names from `nutrient.csv` in the result header instead of nutrient ids.
+`--use-nutrient-names` - Use nutrient names from `nutrient.csv` in the result's header/keys instead of nutrient ids.

 ## Example Usage

-### Combine and export nutritional values with nutrient names
+### Combine data and export nutritional values with nutrient names
 ```
 python fooddata_exporter.py --use-nutrient-names --export-format csv --export-file-name ./exported/food_database
 ```